kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## The British girl at the conservatory

 - I go to my piano lesson on one Monday this month.
-- I am waiting outside, no-one is around.
+- I am waiting outside, weirdly no-one is around.
 - Suddenly, a girl of about 13 I know walks down the stairs.
 - She is giggly, smiley, and I expect now, high.
 - She is the half-British/half-Ukrainian-or-Russian girl that I have seen singing in concerts.